VIDEO COURSE

 • Crowe’s (estranged?) wife seems to ignore him whenever they meet

 Within the story's context, the viewer can accept these plot points at face value because they all feel like exposition, relationship building, and narrative efficiency.
-They are all disguised as regular elements of a story, which allows them to slip by unnoticed — which can be very hard, considering how well-attuned modern readers and audiences are to things like Chekhov’s Gun.
+They are all disguised as narrative moments, which allows them to slip by unnoticed — which can be very hard, considering how well-attuned modern readers and audiences are to things like Chekhov’s Gun (which, if you're not already familiar with, you can read about here).

 GET ACCOUNTABILITY